SkylineCommunications/dataminer-docs/connector-help/connector_help/Smartgrid_Sitemonitor.md

 # Smartgrid Sitemonitor

-With this driver, it is possible to gather and view information from the device **Smartgrid Sitemonitor**.
+With this connector, it is possible to gather and view information from the device **Smartgrid Sitemonitor**.

 ## About

-This driver uses **SNMP** to monitor the Smartgrid Sitemonitor device.
+This connector uses **SNMP** to monitor the Smartgrid Sitemonitor device.
 It also receives and processes **traps** from the device.

 ## Installation and configuration